jairoFernandez/cms-netfly/website/content/blog/implementing-a-jekyll-cms-in-3-days.md

 title: Implementing a Jekyll CMS in 3 Days
 author: Shea Daniels
 description: >-
-  Monetery, Dwolla's annual tech summit, needed flexibility after building a new website.
+  Ejemplo, Dwolla's annual tech summit, needed flexibility after building a new website.
 Using Netlify CMS they added content management to a Jekyll site in three days.
 twitter_image: /img/netlify-cms.png